 Ask for references and verify them

 Reviews are useful.
 On most home exchange networks you can’t write one unless you’ve done a swap.
 So it would be a lot of work for someone to fake not just their own membership but another one, just to create a fake swap and fake reviews.
 If they don’t have reviews they might still have references you can call.
 Again, not fool proof, but it takes a lot of work to fake these things.

 Only swap with experienced exchangers

 Even without reviews, if someone has done some exchanges and is still a member of the network they used it’s less likely they caused a lot of problems in the past.
-Note: all the people I quoted above complained that the home exchange networks did nothing to the person with whom they had the bad exchange.
+Note: some the people I quoted above complained that the home exchange networks did nothing to the person with whom they had the bad exchange.
 Accountability is very difficult for home exchange networks in these situations, especially if the other party claims nothing bad happened, and there was no theft or police report.
 So this tactic is far from foolproof.

 Set very clear expectations

-I shouldn’t have to ask if the home has plates and cups, but if I need wifi I should ask about it.
+I shouldn’t have to ask if the home has plates and cups, but if I need WiFi I should ask about it.
 Ask for whatever it is you need.
 This won’t help with deliberately misleading swappers, but in most cases this will help ensure you’re on the same page with your swap partner.